Utilizing Technology in the Fresh Food Warehouse

 Labor management software also works to remove the stress from warehouse personnel; with voice-pick (or pick-by-voice or voice-picking) technology, workers wear headsets that allow a two-way flow of information so there's no guessing about what to do next.
 They are directed to their next task, using a small bar code reader that is wrapped around their finger to scan each item pulled and replaced.

-With an effective combination of advanced warehouse technology and worker engagement, food warehouses are becoming vibrant centers of efficiency and productivity.
+With an effective combination of advanced warehouse technology and worker engagement, food warehouses, especially those managing fresh foods, are becoming vibrant centers of efficiency and productivity.
 If the software protocols are followed, the food warehouse stands to become virtually error-proof – a positive development for the future of food safety and warehouse protocols.